bombosocks/G5-Proj/README.md

 # G5-Proj

-Each person has their own file and one main file
+Each person has their own folder and one main group folder.